A Probabilistic Scheme for Fully Nonlinear Nonlocal Parabolic PDEs with singular L\'evy measures: Preliminaries and features for nonlocal PDE's

-In this section, we introduce a probabilistic scheme by following directly the same idea as the scheme for the local PDEs.
+In this section, we introduce a probabilistic scheme by following directly the same idea as the scheme for the local PDE's.
 Then, we consider some problems which prevents us to utilize the scheme in many interesting applications.
-Therefore, we introduce a modified version of the scheme which works for the class of non--linearities of HJB type (Hamilton--Jacobi--Bellman).
+Therefore, we introduce a modified version of the scheme which works for the class of nonlinearities of HJB type (Hamilton-Jacobi-Bellman).

 Following the same idea as in \cite{ftw}, one can obtain the following immature scheme. \be v^{h}(T,.)=g &\mbox{and}& v^{h}(t_i,x)=\TT_{h}[v^{h}](t_i,x), \ee where for every function $\psi:\R_+\times\R^d\longrightarrow\R$ with exponential growth: \be \TT_{h}[\psi](t,x)\!\!\!\!\!&:=&\!\!\!\!\!\E\left[\psi\left(t+h,\hat X_h^{t,x}\right)\right] +hF_{h}\left(t,x,\Dc_h\psi,\psi(t+h,\cdot)\right),\\ \nonumber&&~\Dc_h\psi:=\left(\Dc_h^0\psi,\Dc_h^1\psi,\Dc_h^2\psi\right), \ee where \be \Dc_h^k\psi(t,x) &:=& \E\left[\psi(t+h,\hat X^{t,x,\kappa}_h)H^h_k(t,x)\right], k=0,1,2, \ee where \b* H^h_0=1, &H^h_1=\left({\sigma^{\rm T}}\right)^{-1}\;\Frac{W_h}{h},& H^h_2=\left({\sigma^{\rm T}}\right)^{-1}\;\frac{W_hW^{\rm T}_h-h\mathbf{I}_d}{h^2}\;\sigma^{-1}. \e* The details of approximation of derivatives with \reff{hermit} can be found in Lemma 2.1 in \cite{ftw}.